 OK, so now you're thinking, who is this guy and why should I listen to him?
 Good question!
 First, what I'm not.
 I am not a coach or certified physical trainer.
 I am a runner.
 I've been running since I was on my high school cross country and track teams, and have continued to the present.
-I didn't run competitively in my 20's and 30's, but I started racing again when I was staring at 40.
+I didn't run competitively in my 20s and 30s, but I started racing again when I was staring at 40.
 Over the years I've met and trained with lots of other runners.
-I've done considerable research on training and the physiology of running too.
-My PR (personal record) for the Boilermaker is 53:46.
-I'm obviously not the fastest guy in the county, but I don't do too bad for a master's runner.
-During the season I usually log between 40 and 70 miles per week, or about 2500 miles per year.
+I've done considerable research on training and the physiology of running, too.
+My PR (personal record) for the Boilermaker is 53:46 (at age 48, which age-grades to about 48 minutes flat).
+I wasn't the fastest guy in the county but I didn't do too bad for a masters runner.
+I don't race any more but when I did I would log between 40 and 100 miles per week, or about 2500-3000 miles per year.
+I would run every day, some days twice.

 The first week, run 2 miles per training day (remember, that's 3 days for the week, and no back-to-back days).
 We'll denote this as 2-2-2.
 For the second week, run either 2 or 3 miles per session (at least one 2 miler and one 3 miler).
 For the third week, run 3 miles per session.
 At this point pick a weekday to be your "long day" (like Saturday).
 The goal will be to extend the mileage of that one day.
 For the fourth week, run 3-3-4.
 By now, May is approaching and the roads and trails should be in good shape.
 The month's mileage should look like this, starting with the fifth week of the plan: 3-3-4, 3-3-5, 3-3-6, and 3-4-6.
 By the end of the month you're 2/3rds there!
 For the end of May through June, do the following: 3-4-7, 3-4-8, 4-4-8, 4-4-9.
 For the final two weeks, your schedule looks like: 4-5-8, and 4-5-Boilermaker.